 To ensure that your workspace imbues a timeless aesthetic, we recommend that you keep permanent details to traditional and natural materials, and decorate with trendy accessories, as these are easy to change when things go out of style.
 Natural materials such as wood have a soft, warm and tactile aesthetic.
 Stick to clean and classic lines that won’t date and avoid overly ornate furniture and architectural details.
 Consider quality over quantity as a sparse office with quality items will present itself better than an overcrowded one with poor quality furnishing.

 It might sound straightforward, but take the time to refine your colour palette, as it will simplify the process of shopping for furniture and accessories.
 Even if you’re not revamping your home office at the moment, defining a colour scheme can help you rearrange items that stick out and you will get a more consistent overall look.
 For a timeless colour scheme go for neutrals such as greys, whites, beiges, caramel, sage and light blues.
 This doesn’t mean that everything in your office should be the same colour, but these are great colours to use as your base colour.
 Navy blues, dark greens and blacks are often used to complement a neutral colour palette.

 Personalise with art and decorative items

-While achieving a timeless look with natural materials and a neutral color palette, do consider modernising with art and other decorative items as this will make your interior feel contemporary and reflective of current trends.
+While achieving a timeless look with natural materials and a neutral colour palette, do consider modernising with art and other decorative items as this will make your interior feel contemporary and reflective of current trends.
 Adding a touch of art can help inspire and motivate.
-Matching your furniture and wall tones with artwork that shares some of the same colors are a great way to sooth or energize.
+Matching your furniture and wall tones with artwork that shares some of the same colours are a great way to sooth or energize.
 When choosing your art, consider how the artwork will impact your space.

 Plants are another fantastic way to add organic character to your home office, and as a bonus they also help improve air quality, remove impurities, boost cognition and overall health.